Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Data Analysis

 In Eq.~(\ref{eqn:AN_lumi}), $N^{\uparrow, \downarrow}$ are the spin-dependent yields for collisions with $\uparrow, \downarrow$ polarized bunch crossings respectively, and $\mathcal{R} = \mathcal{L}^{\uparrow}/\mathcal{L}^{\downarrow}$ is the relative luminosity, defined as the ratio of luminosities for collisions with oppositely oriented bunch crossing polarization.
 The azimuthal correction factor $\langle\mid\cos\phi\mid\rangle$ is calculated in each transverse momentum ($p_{T}$) bin for the electron candidate sample to account for detector efficiency effects.
 To serve as a cross check to Eq.~(\ref{eqn:AN_lumi}), the asymmetries are also calculated with the ``square root formula,'' as shown in Eq.~(\ref{eqn:AN_sqrt}).
 The difference in asymmetries calculated with the separate methods is taken as a systematic uncertainty $\sigma^{\rm sys}_{\rm diff}$.

 The $L,R$ subscripts represent the left and right spectrometer arm with respect to the polarized proton-going direction.
 The square root formula cannot be used independently on each spectrometer arm, leading to only two independent data sets for cross validation and averaging corresponding to the two beams, rather than four independent data sets as is the case for the relative luminosity formula, corresponding to the two beams and two spectrometer arms.
+As an additional cross check, $A_{N}$ was calculated as shown in Eq.~\ref{eqn:AN_phi}, via sinusoidal fits, with 3 $\phi$ bins per spectrometer arm, yielding consistent results with that of Eqs.~\ref{eqn:AN_lumi} and~\ref{eqn:AN_sqrt}.

-Once $A_{N}$ is calculated for the electron candidate sample, it is corrected for background in order to extract the asymmetry for OHF decay electrons.
+Once $A_{N}$ is calculated for the electron candidate sample, background corrections allow for extraction of the asymmetry for OHF decay electrons.
 The relevant background sources are electrons from other parent particles ($\pi^{0}, \eta$, direct photons $\gamma, J/\psi, K^{0}_{S}, K^{\pm}$) and charged hadrons misidentified as electrons (primarily $\pi^{\pm}$).
 To calculate the background-corrected asymmetry, the fraction of each background source present in the data sample needs to be calculated and the background asymmetries need to be measured.
 Equation~(\ref{eqn:BackgroundCorrection}) shows the formula for extracting the ${\rm OHF}\rightarrow{e}$ asymmetry from the electron-candidate-sample asymmetry,

 where $f_{i}$ represent the background fractions, $A_{N}$ is the asymmetry calculated on the electron candidate sample, and $A_{N}^{i}$ are the background asymmetries.
 The procedure to calculate the background fractions and a more detailed description of background sources can be found in Ref.~\cite{PPG223}.
-This procedure is repeated in this analysis with the relevant $p_{T}$ bins~\cite{supplement}, and uncertainties on calculated background fractions are propagated through Eq.~(\ref{eqn:BackgroundCorrection}) to obtain systematic uncertainties $\sigma^{\rm sys}_{f^{\pm}}$.
+This procedure is repeated in this analysis with the relevant $p_{T}$ bins, and uncertainties on calculated background fractions are propagated through Eq.~(\ref{eqn:BackgroundCorrection}) to obtain systematic uncertainties $\sigma^{\rm sys}_{f^{\pm}}$.
+Figure~\ref{fig:BGFractionPlot} shows the resulting background fractions for electrons and positrons combined.
+The Ke3 background source, which consists of Dalitz decays of $K^{\pm}$ and $K^{0}_{S}$, is heavily suppressed over the measured $p_{T}$ range.
+The transverse single-spin asymmetries for $K^{\pm}$ or $K^{0}_{S}$ have not been measured in $\sqrt{s} = 200$ GeV $p^{\uparrow}+p$ collisions.
+However, given that the Ke3 background fraction is on the order of $10^{-3}$, and is the smallest contributor, it is safely neglected in the background correction procedure.
+The relevant background fractions are calculated separately for positrons and electrons as shown in Table~\ref{tab:bgFracs}, with resulting background fractions shown in Figures~\ref{fig:BGFractionPlotp} and~\ref{fig:BGFractionPlotm}.